OAGi/Score/docs/user_guide/index.rst

    1. Business Term (Mandatory) the main name of the business term
    2. External Reference URI (Mandatory) This uri should uniquely identify each business term.
    3. External Reference Id(Optional)
-   4. Comment(Optional) This is free-form text field for document what the business term is, its purposes, etc.
+   4. Comment(Optional) This is free-form text field for adding information about the business term in the context of the Score tool.
+An example comment may be
+      "This business term is not from the enterprise data dictionary.""

 5. Click the "Create" button.